Skip to main content Skip to main navigation Skip to search

 If you find a dead bird in your backyard

-You are responsible for disposing of dead birds found on your property if you do not wish to leave the carcass to decompose where it is.
-Report multiple sick or dead birds first.
+After reporting, you are responsible for disposing of dead birds found on your property if you do not wish to leave the carcass to decompose where it is.
+Report multiple sick or dead birds.
 Follow any instructions on what to do with the carcass.

 Guidance and requirements on disposal of dead wildlife may vary between and within states and territories and may depend on the situation.